digidemlab/digidemlab.github.io/_crew/annie-hermansson-en.md

 phone: "‭+46 70 278 69 08‬"
 ---

-Project coordinator and participation advocat with a background at the Swedish Agency for Marine and Water Management.
+Political scientist and project coordinator with a passion for sustainability and participation.